The Day After Easter

 When the feast is over, what do we do with the leftovers?
 It seems strange, but I find a fierce eternal Easter in the compost.
 Be not offended.
 The spoilage of the stinking past becomes a new rose, springing from the ceaseless regeneration of Christ's loam body.
 In the Risen Lord of the Compost Pile, our own bones will surely participate.

-"The way up is the way down.
+Grandfather Earthworm says, "The way up is the way down.
 Why do you feel the need to get higher?
 Gravity is prayer.
-Feel the pull of things that fall, the seeds, the creatures that perish and decompose into dark energy.
-Black is the color of silence, the food of eternal light."
+Feel the pull of things that fall, the seeds, the creatures that decompose into dark energy.
+Black is the color of silence, the food of eternal night.
+Only from this darkness is fire born."

 Grandfather Earthworm says, "Wonder is not a morning and evening practice.
-Wonder can't be done.
-You must descend into Sheol, where morning IS evening, and shadows are wings."
+It is not a practice at all.
+You can't do wonder.
+It does you.
+Descend into Sheol, where morning is evening, and shadows are wings."

 Grandfather Earthworm says, "The miracle bubbles out of itself, fermented by fungal opposites.
-Gratitude is not a guided meditation, but a belch."
+Gratitude is not a guided meditation, but a burp."

-Grandfather Earthworm says, "Time doesn't count underground.
-15 minutes is a thousand years, one thousand years a burst of 10 million puffball spores.
-Mix them with spider’s web and baneberry root, to make a soothing poultice for the wound of your impermanence.”
+Grandfather Earthworm says, "Time doesn't count underground, where 15 minutes last a thousand years, and a thousand years is a burst of puffball spores.
+Mix spider silk and baneberry root with midnight rain to make a soothing poultice for the wound of your impermanence.”

 Grandfather Earthworm says, "Get down.
 Compost your heart.
 Eat yesterday salad, leaf mold, mulled wine of resurrection lettuce.
-With a tummy full of wonder, you're too dumb to count 15.
-You only count to one."
+Now that your tummy is filled with a breath of wonder, you're too dumb to count to ten.
+Just count to one."

 Image from a CNN feature on compost art.